 Interested students can express their interest by completing the form below.

 Please note that the intake form is used for interested applicants at all levels (i.e., MSc, PhD and postdoc).
 If you have limited research experience to-date, I would encourage you to spend some time to explain your interests and other relevant experience that may be transferrable to graduate school in your cover letter and the open boxes in the intake form.

 Check back later for staff positions.

+Funded positions are available for domestic (Canadian) MSc and domestic or international PhD.
 Interested students should complete this form in lieu of emailing Dr. Kirkham.
 Only the top candidates will be contacted for an interview.
-Apply before November 30, 2021 for best chances for receiving an interview.
+Apply before November 30, 2021 for the best chance for receiving an interview.

 Selected candidates will then be asked to apply to the University of Toronto for admission.
 Deadlines for applications for admission are January/February 2022 for September 2022 start.

 Located in Canada’s most vibrant and culturally diverse city, the University of Toronto is consistently ranked among the world’s best research universities.
 The location, size and diversity provide unique opportunities for collaboration and innovation.

 The Faculty of Kinesiology offers guaranteed funding for all accepted students.
 The Kirkham lab is located in the Goldring Centre for High Performance (building to the right of the track above).
 This award-winning building was completed in 2014 and houses cutting-edge research and teaching labs, a strength and conditioning centre, a state-of-the-art sports medicine clinic and a 2000-seat basketball and volleyball field house.